-The Orion Group is dedicated to CCHL's commitment to paying above living wage, including any adjustments to the living wage.
-The Orion Group pays all employees on or above the living wage, except some apprentices while they are working towards their initial competencies and youth participating in work experience programmes.
+The Orion Group pays all employees on or above the living wage, except some apprentices while they are working towards their initial competencies and high-school aged youth participating in work experience programmes.
+Orion Group has considered pursuing Living Wage Accreditation, and we have decided not to due to the above exceptions.